 Level 1 Level 2 Level 3 The learning process is guided by the teacher.
-The process of learning is not always The teacher orchestrates the learning process; making learning visible.
-Learners have Learners know how to learn and they understand the learning process; applying clear to students.
-The teacher is pivotal in providing guidance on strategy choice, some learning strategies which are supported and scaffolded by teacher guidance. this knowledge to direct the content and pace of their own learning - within and feedback and next steps.
-There is some awareness of the teachers generating ideas, Learners are able to problem solve, classify, seek evidence and make decisions. across subject disciplines.
-They can plan, monitor and evaluate their own learning, then finding and researching evidence.
-They can organise their thinking and can apply appropriate strategies to help them articulating how they learn at each stage and deciding when to move on. learn.
-They are strategic in their choices, demonstrating early skills in active Learners are reflective and strategic; both 'in the moment' as well as retrospectively. self-regulation.
-They refine or change their chosen strategies when not successful, seeking assistance when needed.
-Enhancing learner understanding is at the heart of teachers thinking and planning; teachers have a deep understanding of how students learn which enables this to happen in practice.
+The process of learning is not always clear to students.
+The teacher is pivotal in providing guidance on strategy choice, feedback and next steps.
+There is some awareness of the teachers generating ideas, then finding and researching evidence.
+The teacher orchestrates the learning process; making learning visible.
+Learners have some learning strategies which are supported and scaffolded by teacher guidance.
+Learners are able to problem solve, classify, seek evidence and make decisions.
+They can organise their thinking and can apply appropriate strategies to help them learn.
+They are strategic in their choices, demonstrating early skills in active self-regulation.
+Learners know how to learn and this knowledge to direct the co across subject disciplines.
+They articulating how they learn at e Learners are reflective and stra They refine or change their cho when needed.
+Enhancing learne and planning; teachers have a c enables this to happen in pract